WRKL: History

 The station fell silent on February 18, 2017, several days after the collapse of one of its daytime towers on February 13.
 The station returned to the air on Wednesday February 22, 2017.
-On March 9, 2017, an application was filed with the Federal Communications Commission for an Engineering Special Temporary Authority to allow operation of WRKL at 25% power (250 Watts day, 200 Watts night, both non-directional) while repairs were made.
+On March 9, 2017, an application was filed with the Federal Communications Commission for an Engineering Special Temporary Authority (STA) to allow operation of WRKL at 25% power (250 Watts day, 200 Watts night, both non-directional) while repairs were made.
 The STA was granted on March 13, 2017, and expired on September 9, 2017.

-On October 31, 2017, Polnet filed an application with the commission for reinstatement "nunc pro tunc" and extension of its Engineering STA, noting the inadvertent failure to file a timely renewal prior to the September 9 expiration.
+On October 31, 2017, owner Polnet filed an application with the commission for reinstatement "nunc pro tunc" and extension of its Engineering STA, noting the inadvertent failure to file a timely renewal prior to the September 9 expiration.
 In its approval, the Commission granted a six-month extension of the STA, allowing WRKL to continue to operate at 25% power, non-directionally, until May 2, 2018, but specifically excluded the period from the expiration of the initial STA and the grant date of the extension.

 On May 8, 2018, Polnet filed a request with the commission to further extend the STA, stating that the company was continuing to gather quotes to rebuild the destroyed tower.
 On June 1, 2018, the request was granted, extending the authority to operate non-directionally at 25% power until December 1, 2018.
 On December 11, 2018, Polnet filed for another extension of the STA, indicating they were working to secure funds to reconstruct the destroyed tower.
 That request was granted on December 18, 2018, extending the STA until June 17, 2019.

 On June 6, 2019, Polnet again filed to extend the STA, citing financial hardship as the reason the repairs had not yet been made.
 The request was granted on July 3, 2019, extending the STA until January 3, 2020.
 Subsequent STA extensions were granted by the FCC on February 3, 2020; August 12, 2020; February 26, 2021; and September 8, 2021.
-Starting with the STA request in July 2020, Polnet's application included language that Polnet was ‘researching technical modifications that would permanently modify the facility’, and that the financial hardship was being exacerbated by COVID-19, language that has been repeated in all subsequent STA filings.
+Starting with the STA request in July 2020, Polnet's application included language that Polnet was 'researching technical modifications that would permanently modify the facility', and that the financial hardship was being exacerbated by COVID-19, language that has been repeated in all subsequent STA filings.